-This single course for Army and Air Force BMETs returning from the career field (see special information).
+This course consists of a single course for Army and Air Force BMETs returning from the career field (see special information).
 This course provides formal training for biomedical equipment personnel who are assigned to a medical treatment facility (MTF).
-The course is designed to provide technical training on advanced radiographic/fluoroscopic acceptance systems.
+The course is designed to provide advance technical training on advanced radiographic/fluoroscopic acceptance systems.
 The course will focus on principles of operation and equipment maintenance as well as preventive maintenance, calibration/verification and isolating a malfunction.